 8- Breastfeed the baby till one year

 It’s assumed that the baby must stop having milk before their first birthday because the quality and value of this milk declines but that’s not true.
 The vitality of this milk never becomes less, and it changes its composition according to the age and requirements of the baby.
 So don’t get confused with the misleading rumors and continue feeding till you feel appropriate.
+If you have low milk supply, you can take lactation protein powder at Majka.

 Myths do have some reality in them but with time and new changes in this modern era, we are now able to deal with all the issues efficiently and with scientific assurance.
 So never feel doubtful about breastfeeding as it’s nature’s best gift for your baby.